-Some cameras will have a built in intervalometer which can be set to shoot the desirable number of frames.
-In some cases the intervalometer has a bit of lag between shots, which is the reason I use a separate, remote attached to the camera that holds the shutter down and when the camera is set in continuous shooting mode will shoot 100 frames in succession with very little gap.
+Some cameras will have a built-in intervalometer, which can be set to shoot the desirable number of frames.
+In some cases the intervalometer has a bit of lag between shots.
+This is the reason I use a separate remote attached to the camera that holds the shutter down.
+And when the camera is set in continuous shooting mode, it will shoot 100 frames in succession with very little gap.

-The remote I use is a simple one that can be found on Ebay and uses a couple AAA batteries that last quite a while.
+The remote I use is a simple one that can be found on eBay and uses a couple of AAA batteries that last quite a while.
 I just use the remote controller attached to the 10 pin connector.
 There is no need to use the wireless receiver in this case.

-Next, he said, you’re ready to capture your star trail:
+Next, Ken said, you’re ready to capture your star trail:

-Make sure the camera is level, and after focusing on a star, make sure the autofocus is turned off.
+Make sure the camera is level.
+After focusing on a star, make sure the autofocus is turned off.
 Then, using the settings mentioned above, click the shutter and stay around long enough to know that the shutter is actually actuating.
-I normally go back in the house set the timer on our kitchen stove for 45 minutes and do other things while the camera does its work.
+I normally go back in the house, set the timer on our kitchen stove for 45 minutes, and do other things while the camera does its work.